• Skip to primary navigation

 If a second (or third, etc.) language is desired to be learned by and used in frequent conversation with the whole family including parents, then I might recommend Talkbox.mom kits and “phrase book”.
 Besides the commitment to regularly use the language in daily life, the other potential disadvantages are small print posters needing some wall space and cost of the program.
 For our family, this program did not fit us well but some of the concepts of learning quicker through speech instead of writing earlier, I felt were thought out quite well.

 Greek or Latin?
 Beyond understanding some roots to the English language in upper-level spelling, our family does not study these languages unless there is a personal interest.
 One year we used resources from Song School Latin (DVD, workbooks) for a son who wanted to understand more botany.
 Another year, we provided a few introductory resources for Biblical Greek including an Interlinear New Testament for a son who has some interest in this.
-But we don’t personally have these as general subjects for everyone.

 An introduction to Linguistics is another possible resource to consider with this.
 See our blog post “High School-Level English (that isn’t boring)”.